unleashit/npm-library/readme.md

 https://npm-library-demo.vercel.app

-### React Components

-FORMS
+### FORMS

+Not just dumb components, these offer out of the box functionality to handle both client and server validations, custom fields, success messages and more.
+Aside from React, required peer dependencies are `react-hook-form`, `@hookform/resolvers` and `zod`.

+**Authentication Suite**

 - [Login](https://github.com/unleashit/npm-library/tree/master/packages/login) - customizable, responsive login component with server support that validates against a default or custom Zod schema.
-Peer deps: `react-hook-form` and `zod`.
 - [Sign-up/registration](https://github.com/unleashit/npm-library/tree/master/packages/signup) - customizable, responsive signup component with server support that validates against a default or custom Zod schema.
-Peer deps: `react-hook-form` and `zod`.
 - [Forgot password](https://github.com/unleashit/npm-library/tree/master/packages/forgotPassword) - customizable, responsive set of forgot password components with server support that validate against a default or custom Zod schema.

-Peer deps: `react-hook-form` and `zod`.
+**Simple custom forms builder**

 - [Quick Form](https://github.com/unleashit/npm-library/tree/master/packages/quickForm) - form generator that can quickly produce simple React forms with validation and server support.
 By default, it is a Contact form.
-Peer deps: `react-hook-form` and `zod`.

-UI WIDGETS
+### UI WIDGETS

 - [Navigation](https://github.com/unleashit/npm-library/tree/master/packages/navigation) - customizable, responsive navigation component.
 Supports auth states and comes with an optional sidecar component for login/logout/signup.
 - [Pagination](https://github.com/unleashit/npm-library/tree/master/packages/pagination) - sexy and responsive pagination component for React.
 - [Modal](https://github.com/unleashit/npm-library/tree/master/packages/modal) - customizable, responsive, portal free modal component.
 Optional animation state support when adding/removing from DOM.

-OTHER
+### OTHER

 - [Recursive Data Lister](https://github.com/unleashit/npm-library/tree/master/packages/recursiveDataLister) - component that recursively pretty prints nested lists or objects with various options for html markup and styling.
 - [Async Handler](https://github.com/unleashit/npm-library/tree/master/packages/asyncHandler) - HOC that takes an async function and returns views for loading, no-data and error states.
 It accepts an optional method to check a cache before the async function is run. **Note:** this package has been deprecated and will be archived in the near future.
 [React Query](https://github.com/TanStack/query) is a more feature rich implementation based on React hooks.
 - [demo app](https://github.com/unleashit/npm-library/tree/master/demos/frontend) is available for previewing the components that can be run in parallel with a [demo backend](https://github.com/unleashit/npm-library/tree/master/demos/backend) to demonstrate server functionality.

+### Common Features

+- Customizable with uniform APIs
+- Default CSS with CSS module support that can override internal classes.
+- `cssVars` prop can override any CSS vars without touching CSS.
+- Light/Dark Modes.
+- Forms support custom fields
+- Common package greatly reduces individual package sizes.

-[//]: # '### How to Use'
+### How to Use

-[//]: #
-[//]: # '- Install the individual components via npm.
-See each component.'
+- Install the individual components via npm.
+See each component.
-[//]: #
-[//]: # '- To run the demo app (including backend): `pnpm dev`'
+- To develop (also runs a component demo in the background): `pnpm dev`

 [//]: #
 [//]: # '### CSS Custom Properties'
 [//]: #